ROOKIE & DEVELOPING SOX PITCHING & CATCHING PROGRAMMES

 17 Dec 2019

-The Rookie and Developing Sox Pitching and Catching programmes were developed to encourage coaches to deliver set programmes to targeted age groups.
-These programmes were initially released in 2014 under the Rookie and Emerging Sox brand.
+The Rookie and Developing Sox Pitchers and Catchers programmes have been developed to encourage coaches to deliver set programmes to targeted age groups.

 Coaches and instructors capable of delivering a quality experience to developing pitchers and catchers are welcome to download the programmes here Rookie & Developing Sox Pitching & Catching Programmes.